ajitg25/wake-up-streamlit/README.md

 ## 🎯 What This Does

-This system automatically wakes up your Streamlit apps every hour to keep them active and responsive.
+This system automatically wakes up your Streamlit apps every 12 hours to keep them active and responsive.
 No more waiting for sleeping apps to restart!

 ## 🏗️ Architecture